ERama035/errors/README.md

 # errors

-checking the valaion process for git hub
+checking the valaion process for git hub for 3 rdtime